Tonto Apache: Name

-Ethnonym
+Endonym

 The name Dilzhę́’é is a Western Apache name that may translate as "people with high-pitched voices," but the etymology is unclear.

-The Dilzhe’e Apache refer to themselves (autonym) as Dilzhę́’é, as do the San Carlos Apache.
+The Dilzhe’e Apache refer to themselves (endonym or autonym) as Dilzhę́’é, as do the San Carlos Apache.
 The Western Apache from Bylas use the word Dilzhę́’é to refer to both the San Carlos and Tonto Apache groups.

 Exonym

 The White Mountain Apache use the term Dilzhę́’é to refer to the Bylas, San Carlos, and Tonto Apache.
-The Chiricahua called the Tonto Apache Ben-et-dine or Binii?e'dine’ (“brainless people”, “people without minds”, i.e. "wild", "crazy", "Those whom you don’t understand").
-The neighboring Western Apache ethnonym for them was Koun'nde ("wild rough people"), from which the Spanish derived their use of Tonto ("loose", "foolish") for the group.
-The kindred but enemy Navajo to the north called both the Tonto Apache and their allies, the Yavapai, Dilzhʼíʼ dinéʼiʼ, translating as “People with high-pitched voices”).
+The Chiricahua called the Tonto Apache Ben-et-dine, Binii’e’dine’ or Bíniʼ Ádinii ('brainless people, people without minds', i.e. 'wild, crazy, those whom you don't understand').
+The neighboring Western Apache ethnonym for them was Koun'nde ('wild rough people'), from which the Spanish derived their use of Tonto ('loose, foolish') for the group.
+The kindred but enemy Navajo to the north called both the Tonto Apache and their allies, the Yavapai, Dilzhʼíʼ dinéʼiʼ, literally translated as 'people with high-pitched voices'.

 The name Tonto is considered offensive by some, due to its etymology and meaning in Spanish, although that usage was derived from their learning the names by which neighboring groups referred to the Dilzhe’e.
 The name Tonto Apache has been widely used by most people outside the Western Apache communities.
 The term Tonto is encountered the more frequently in anthropology literature, especially older works, than Dilzhe’e.